-Controllers ensure the safety of all processes from product development and raw material procurement through manufacturing and distribution.
-The Nisshin Seifun Group's Quality Exam (QE) Center verifies, inspects, and advises all Group companies on the safety of new raw
+Food safety management system and Quality Assurance Controllers ensure the safety of all processes from product development and raw material procurement through manufacturing and distribution.
+The Nisshin Seifun Group's Quality Exam (QE) Center verifies, inspects, and advises all Group companies on the safety of new raw materials and final products to be released into the market and continues monitoring the safety of existing products.

-Quality control throughout the food supply chain

-Multiple people in charge of

-manufacturing, development, conduct safety reviews prior to a product being distributed for sale to verify that a product has no safety or environmental issues.

-Contróllers that are

-independent from the

-manufacturing departr

-inspect products from th

-consumer's perspective

-and make the final

-approval for product

-shipments.